Want to know how to drive in snow? It’s easy — just don’t do these boneheaded things.

 I grew up in Wisconsin driving in snow.
 Even during a stint where I lived and worked in the Caribbean, I found ways to get to the snowy mountains to ski every year.
 Today, I drive the sketchy I-70 in Colorado nearly every week.
 I’m sitting at Copper Mountain as I type this.

-The reason: I know how to drive in the snow intelligently and safely.
+The reason: I know how to drive in the snow safely.

 Want to end up in the ditch with them?
 Here’s how.

-If the roads are snowy or icy, SLOW DOWN!
+If the roads are snowy or icy, slow down!
 Like, a lot.
-Go slower than the speed limit, sometimes a lot slower.
-If you are from Texas or California and zipping past a lot of vehicles with Colorado plates while rolling up I-70, you are probably driving too fast.
+Go slower than the speed limit — sometimes a lot slower.
+If you’re from Texas or California and zipping past a lot of vehicles with Colorado plates while rolling up I-70, you’re probably driving too fast.